| Stephen McCamant|

 This home page: http://www.cs.umn.edu/~mccamant/

-Office hours: Mondays 2-3pm through 6/27; other times by appointment.
+Office hours: Mondays 2-3pm, or by appointment.
 I am also usually available at least for short discussions whenever my office door is open.

 We've promulgated a technical report from my project with Qiuchen Yan on Conservative Signed/Unsigned Type Inference for Binaries using Minimum Cut.